Omarnot2far/python_omar_faruk/README.md

 - Duplicate

 ## Data Statistics
-- Count: Number of data points for each feature (all 1599).
+- Count: Number of data points for each feature.
 - Mean: The average value for each feature.
 - Standard Deviation (std): It measures the variability or spread in the data.
 - Min: The minimum value observed for each feature.